 Skillman's guide to the options available for finding criticism of literary works.

 Collection of primary sources for the study of American social history, featuring books and journals published primarily between 1850 and 1877.
+From the University of Michigan and Cornell University.

 Map of London during the late 16th and early 17th centuries with descriptions of streets, sites, and churches.
+From the University of Victoria.

 A gateway to Chaucer texts and the Chaucer Bibliography Online, which indexes Chaucer research from 1975 to the present.
+Also includes Studies in the Age of Chaucer, the journal published annually by the Society,

 Shakespeare's complete works online, including the plays, sonnets, and longer poems.
 Advanced search functions include a character search, concordance search, and full-text search.
+Hosted by George Mason University.

 Scholarly, biographical articles on noteworthy people who inhabited or were connected with the British Isles.
 (Does not include information on people still living.)